 If you head to our Pagedale office on Page Avenue, you’ll be greeted by manager Monica Wade, whose wide smile often belies the depth of her work handling the day-to-day operations of the location.

-No two days are ever the same: one moment Wade may be prepping intake for a new mother, providing her with newborn clothes and supplies, or gathering referral materials for families looking for a home or work.
-Born and raised in the University City neighborhood of St. Louis, Wade originally went through Helping Hand Me Downs’ program herself when pregnant with her third child three years ago, and returned as a volunteer before we asked her to come aboard with us full-time.
+No two days are ever the same: one moment she may be prepping intake for a new mother, providing her with newborn clothes and supplies, or gathering referral materials for families looking for a home or work.
+Born and raised in St. Louis’ University City, Monica originally went through Helping Hand Me Downs’ program herself when pregnant with her third child three years ago, and returned as a volunteer before we asked her to come aboard with us full-time.

-Keep reading to learn more about how Monica persevered in the face of much adversity, and how she has arrived at success and fulfillment.
+Keep reading to learn more about how Monica persevered in the face of adversity, and how she has achieved success and fulfillment.

 How did you originally hear about Helping Hand Me Downs and get involved with the program?